‘Criminal Minds’ Writer Erica Messer Reveals The Pain Of Losing Hotch But Isn’t Allowed To Talk About Thomas Gibson

 With Thomas Gibson now completely off the set, Erica Messer was faced with the aftermath of ABC and CBS corporate decisions she had no control over.
 This meant doing a task she dreaded, writing Thomas Gibson’s Hotch out of Criminal Minds.
 Messer decided that Hotch’s son Jack was his number one priority and that Hotch would first and foremost protect Jack.

 Criminal Minds writer Erica Messer then speaks for the entire cast and crew, as she explained in the only way left to her, how much they all miss Thomas Gibson as Hotch.
-Since Messer is only allowed to speak of Hotch and not Thomas Gibson directly she speaks of the character.
+Since Messer is only allowed to speak of Hotch and not Thomas Gibson directly, she speaks of the character.

 “It was sad for all of us for who know and love that character to have to say goodbye.”